CrumbsTrace/aoc_rust/README.md

-This project was made as a challenge to myself to create a solution that could solve all 25 days of Advent of Code 2021 in a single day.
+This project was made as a challenge to myself to create a solution that could solve all 25 days of Advent of Code 2021 in a single second.
 I might eventually restructure to extend this challenge to previous years